Best Mattress for Kids - Firm or Soft, What Type is Best?

 What We Don't Like

-From Signature Design, this 12-inch mattress is a hybrid mattress, which is designed with gel memory foam for a comfortable night’s sleep and is best for young sleepers.
+From Signature Design, this 12-inch hypoallergenic mattress is a hybrid bed, which is designed with cooling gel foam for a comfortable night’s sleep and is best for young sleepers.
 Your child will have lots of support not only with the foam, but with the 360 individually wrapped coils too.
 On top of the quilt foam, you can relax comfortably, and your kids won’t be sneezing either.
 Not with the hypoallergenic material that it’s made out of.

 What We Like